rufuspollock/csv.js/README.md

 ## CSV.js

-Simple javascript CSV library focused on the browser with **zero dependencies**.
+Simple, ultra light (10kb uncompressed) javascript CSV library for browser and node with **zero dependencies**.

 Originally developed as part of [ReclineJS][] but now fully standalone.